arangodb/docs/3.5/indexing-ttl.md

 timestamp from JavaScript in this format, there is `Date.now() / 1000`, to calculate it from an arbitrary `Date` instance, there is `Date.getTime() / 1000`.

-Alternatively, the reference timepoints can be specified as a date string in format `YYYY-MM-DDTHH:MM:SS` with optional milliseconds, and an optional timezone offset.
+Alternatively, the reference points in time can be specified as a date string in format `YYYY-MM-DDTHH:MM:SS` with optional milliseconds, and an optional timezone offset.
 All date strings without a timezone offset will be interpreted as UTC dates.